 - Properties must meet HUD/FHA Minimum Property Standards, and generally must be free of defective conditions.

 - The applicant must be able to obtain a mortgage loan with an eligible lender.

-- Assistance will be secured by a second deed of trust, amortized after 10 years of ownership, and forgiven after 20 years of ownership.
+- Assistance will be secured by a second deed of trust and forgiven after 10 years of ownership.

 - All applicants must first apply with NFRIHA to determine eligibility and are to contact NFRIHA prior to submitting a purchase agreement and entering escrow to confirm the availability of funds.
 Funding is awarded on a first come first serve basis.